-The process algebras proposed in [CDV09] and [DGH17] model the possibility of nonblocking reading.
-This is what enables a correct rendering of speed independent mutual exclusion without resorting to a fairness assumption.
+reading.
+This enables a correct rendering of speed independent mutual exclusion without resorting to a fairness assumption.
+The first such correct model of exclusion occurs in Vogler [Vog02] in terms of Petri nets extended with read arcs; the latter enable the modelling of non-blocking reading.
 The correct modelling of mutual exclusion within CCS as proposed by Bouwman [Bou18] also exploits non-blocking reading.
-The justness assumption as formulated by Bouwman can in retrospect be seen as an instance of justness as defined in [GH19], but based on a concurrency relation \smile between CCS transitions that essentially differs from the one in Section 4.4, and that is not consistent with the work in [NPW81, GM84, BC87, Win87, GV87, DDM87, Old87], although it is entirely consistent with the interleaving semantics of CCS given by Milner [Mil90].
+The justness assumption as formulated by Bouwman can in retrospect be seen as an instance of justness as defined in [GH19], but based on a concurrency relation • between CCS transitions that essentially differs from the one in Section 4.4, and that is not consistent with the work in [NPW81, GM84, BC87, Win87, GV87, DDM87, Old87], although it is entirely consistent with the interleaving semantics of CCS given by Milner [Mil90].
 The claim in [GH15b, DGH17] that mutual exclusion cannot be rendered satisfactory in CCS holds only when seeing the concurrency relation of Section 4.4 (or the resulting notion of justness) as an integral part of this language, and hence is not in contradiction with the findings of Bouwman [Bou18].